sagemath/sagewiki_to_gh-2022-10-10/days29.md

 == Funding ==

  Write to William Stein wstein@gmail.com.
-Plan tickets [[http://www.tvlon.com/resources/FlyAct.html|must be on US flag carriers]].
+Plane tickets [[http://www.tvlon.com/resources/FlyAct.html|must be on US flag carriers]].
 Regarding price, we reimburse up to USD 500 domestic or USD 1000 international (contact us in case of unusual circumstances).
 Accommodations and local travel costs will also be reimbursed.